omartood/ds-ml-bootcamp/submissions/saabamire/assignmentOne/ResearchAssignment(MLBootcamp).md

-Research Assignment: Introduction to Machine Learning
+Research Assignment one: Introduction to Machine Learning

 1. What is Machine Learning with real-life example?